 You log into Asana.
 You create a task complete with a description, and then assign the job to someone.
 Voila!
 You’re done.

-If you’re an Asana user who is used to this routine of adding a digital pile of individual tasks, why would you want to use templates?
+If you’re part of the 93,000 paying customers in Asana user who are used to this routine of adding a digital pile of individual tasks, why would you want to use templates?
 It turns out Asana templates are not only great timesavers but also easy to use.
 Here are a few reasons why you should consider using Asana templates if you aren’t already.

 One thing you should be aware of ahead of time is that templates can only be created at a project level.
 So if you have multiple projects, know that you will have to choose “Add template” in that project—even if you want to create a similar template.

 But once you have created your first, second or third template, you can just click “Add new” in the left-hand corner and scroll down to the task template of your choice.
 It’s instantly available to copy and tweak as needed.
 Instead of having to create individual tasks continuously for similar duties, you can simply use a template to have the entire task created for you.